jananitework/week1-10weekcloudops/README.md

 :small_orange_diamond: Host a static website on AWS or Azure or GCP and implement CICD

-:small_orange_diamond: Services used : Azure storage, Azure CDN, DNS
+:small_orange_diamond: Services used : Azure storage, Azure CDN, DNS.

 ## 💡 1.
 Host a static website